JJUA55109U Drafting and Negotiating International Contracts

 Skills: identify the law applying to the contract, identify important contract clauses and gaps/missing links in a contract, doing legal research in order to identify and find the relevant legal sources allowing to answer questions about a contract, assess one’s legal position as well as the other party’s, understand the other party’s motives and arguments, formulate one’s arguments to the other party in an appropriate manner, critically assess the other party’s proposals

 Competences: draft, analyze, review and negotiate international contracts.

-Selected chapters of the following books:
+Selected chapters of the latest edition of the following books: